 - you have vacated the property and the amount demanded relates to the period after your occupation of the property ceased

-If the Magistrates are satisfied that the sum shown on the summons has become payable by you and it has not been paid, then they will issue a liability order to MVDC.
+If the Magistrates are satisfied that the sum shown on the summons has become payable by you and it has not been paid, then they will issue a liability order to us.

-A liability order is a legal instruction authorising MVDC to recover the outstanding sums by any of the following means:
+A liability order is a legal instruction authorising us to recover the outstanding sums by any of the following means including:

-MVDC employs Certificated Bailiffs to collect the debt and/or distrain on goods and chattels to be sold at auction to settle the whole or part of the debt.
-The instruction of Bailiffs will incur the defaulter with significant additional costs the amount of which is specified by Statute.
+We employ certificated bailiffs to collect the debt.
+The instruction of bailiffs will incur the defaulter with significant additional costs the amount of which is specified by Statute.